Home » History » Index

 Bill works the original poma lift.

-“Not only did we have a revolving door of owners, but we had some real bad snow years,” says Hal Duncan, who joined the patrol in 1972 and is its longest continuously serving member.
+“Not only did we have a revolving door of owners, but we had some real bad snow years,” said Hal Duncan, who joined the patrol in 1972.
 “On By George, where you got off the poma lift, there were times we had to take our skis off and walk on down the hill.
 It was solid mud.
 But it picked up, and it did get better.”

 The Cottage Grove teachers owned Willamette Pass until 1968, when their initial $55,000 investment had grown to a debt of $100,000.
 The Eugene-Lane Teacher’s Credit Union — which later became SELCO — took over when the teachers were unable to make payments, and operated the area for a year before it was purchased by Keith Hedeen.

-But it was while the teachers owned the area — and Arnis operated it — that the ski patrol had its only hiatus in a 70-plus-year relationship with the ski area.
+But it was while the teachers owned the area — and Arnis operated it — that the ski patrol had its only hiatus in its decades-long relationship with the ski area.
 It happened during February of 1967, when WPSP leaders pulled their members off the hill in a dispute that began when the area manager converted their patrol building to other uses.

 “The ski patrol contends its national standards were jeopardized when the building it used for its operations was turned into a multipurpose building by Arnis,” according to a Register-Guard story about the spat.